Emergency Services Division

 Community Emergency Preparedness Workbook & Guidelines

-Your Emergency Management Division is working closely with all levels of government and with several non-profit agencies to be ready in the event of any serious impact on the health, safety and welfare of the community.
+Your Emergency Services Division is working closely with all levels of government and with several non-profit agencies to be ready in the event of any serious impact on the health, safety and welfare of the community.
 Still, it is extremely important to take responsibility for the safety of your family and to prepare for all emergencies.
 Click here for complete information

-The Emergency Management Division is responsible for the activation of thirty-one designated outdoor warning sirens throughout Washtenaw County.
+The Emergency Services Division is responsible for the activation of 81 designated outdoor warning sirens throughout Washtenaw County.
 Except for scheduled testing, these sirens will be activated when significant severe weather has been detected (a tornado or a severe thunderstorm with damaging winds confirmed to be in excess of 70 MPH); when a hazardous materials accident occurs that requires immediate protective action by the public, or for other critical events such homeland security emergencies.
 Click here for complete information

 - Large-scale emergency preparedness, planning, training, response and recovery services